To explore how parts of something are related to the whole thing.

 Show students a simple, wheeled toy (e.g., dump truck).
 Ask students to identify and list as many parts of the toy as they can.
 If students don’t know the name of the part, they should make up a name.
 Display a list of 10-15 parts at the front of the room.

 Divide the students into small groups.
-Have each group pick the part that seems most interesting to it and then answer these questions about the part:
+Each group should pick the part that seems most interesting to it and then answer these questions about the part:

 - What does this part help the toy do?